maubanel/UE5-Blueprints/interface-ii/README.md

 ##### `Step 4.`\|`ITB`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-The power of this interface is that other objects can react to the same event and do something different.
-Lets add a cube that rotates when the player is in the collision volume.
+The power of this interface is that other objects can define the interface to do a different action.
+So turning on might a light for a light switch, but could also have a TV that implements turning on by showing a movie on the screen.
+Lets add a cube that rotates when turned on and stops when turned off.
 Go to **Room 8** and *right click* on **BP_RotateObject** and select **Duplicate**.

 ![duplicate bp_rotateobject](images/DupeRotateObject.jpg)